AlexSkrypnyk/customizer/README.md

 4. The Customizer screen should appear.

-Repeat the process as many times as needed to test your questions and processing logic.
+Repeat the processAnswers as many times as needed to test your questions and processing logic.

 Add `export COMPOSER_ALLOW_XDEBUG=1` before running the `composer create-project`